Rape during the Armenian genocide: Instances and accounts

 According to Taner Akçam, forced prostitution, rape and sexual abuse were widespread, and military commanders told their men to "Do to them whatever you wish".
 Members of the German armed forces in Der Zor helped to open a brothel.
 Throughout the genocide the men were given free licence to do as they pleased with Armenian women.
 Armenian women and children were displayed naked in auctions in Damascus, where they were sold as sex slaves.
 The trafficking of Armenian women as sex slaves was an important source of income for accompanying soldiers.
 In Arab areas, enslaved Armenian women were sold at low prices.
-The German consul at Mosul reported that the maximum price for an Armenian woman was "5 piastres".
+The German consul at Mosul reported that the maximum price for an Armenian woman was "5 piastres" (about 20 Pence Sterling at the time).

 Karen Jeppe, who was working for the League of Nations in Aleppo and was attempting to free the tens of thousands of women and children who had been abducted, said in 1926 that out of the thousands of women she had spoken to, only one had not been sexually abused.

 Rössler, the German consul in Aleppo during the genocide, heard from an "objective" Armenian that around a quarter of young women, whose appearance was "more or less pleasing", were regularly raped by the gendarmes, and that "even more beautiful ones" were violated by 10-15 men.
 This resulted in girls and women being left behind dying, naked.

+Aurora (Arshaluys) Mardiganian, who emigrated to the United States after escaping through Europe, brought the story of mass rapes during the Armenian genocide to public attention through her 1918 memoir Ravished Armenia, which served as the basis for the 1919 silent film, Auction of Souls.
+The Aurora Prize for Awakening Humanity is named in her honor.

 War crimes trials

 Following the end of World War I, the British exerted pressure on the Sultan to bring to trial the leadership of the Committee of Union and Progress (CUP) for crimes against humanity.
 By April 1919 over 100 Turkish officials had been arrested.

 Testimony given by Nuri, the police chief of Trabzon, claimed that he had been given young girls, as a gift from the governor-general to the CUP central committee.
 A merchant by name of Mehmed Ali testified that not only were children being killed at the Red Crescent Hospital, but that young girls were also being raped and that the governor-general held there fifteen girls for his sexual gratification.
 Hasan Maruf, a military officer, testified to the British that "Government officials at Trebizond picked out some of the prettiest Armenian women of the best families.
 After committing the worst outrages on them, they had them killed."

-The court found the lieutenant governor Kemal Bey, of the district of Yozgat, guilty of murder and forced relocation; he was given the death penalty.
-Major Tevfik Bey, a commander of police was also found guilty and was given a 16-year prison sentence."
+The court found the lieutenant governor Mehmed Kemal Bey, of the district of Yozgat, guilty of murder and forced relocation; he was sentenced to death by hanging.
+Major Tevfik Bey, a commander of police was also found guilty and sentenced 15 years in prison with hard labour.